silviamaggi/smd-com/_posts/2016-12-17-hot-numbers-open-exhibition.md

 Taken on a warm sunny day in May 2016, to me the photo represents contemplation and the somehow strange and unnatural feeling of being so close to a massive cruise.

 It’s been printed on Kodak Metallic Paper, which renders both colour and monochrome photos beautifully.
 The exhibition includes beautiful photos, paintings and drawings, and I am very happy to be part of it.

-**Hot Numbers Cafe**
+<p class="detached"><strong>Hot Numbers Cafe</strong><br>
-Units 5/6 Dales Brewery, Gwydir Street,
+Units 5/6 Dales Brewery, Gwydir Street,<br>
-Cambridge CB1 2LJ
+Cambridge CB1 2LJ</p>